First Steps Towards a Runtime Analysis When Starting With a Good Solution: Introduction

 Overall, our results show that the question of how EAs work when started with a good initial solution is far from trivial.
 Some algorithms profit more from this than others, the question of how to set the parameters might be influenced by the starting level $D$ and this may make parameterless approaches more important, and the larger gap to the black-box complexity could suggest that there is room for further improvements.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries} we formally define the considered algorithms and the problem and collect some useful analysis tools.
 In Section~\ref{sec:runtimes} we prove the upper bounds on the runtime of the algorithms and deliver general recommendations on how to use each algorithm.
+In Section~\ref{sec:bbc} we formally define the conditional unrestricted black-box complexity and prove first upper and lower bounds for that complexity.
 In Section~\ref{sec:experiments} we check how our recommendations work in experiments.